 - Medicine ball rotations

-A stable core helps distribute forces more evenly throughout your body, reducing the load on your knees.
+A stable core helps spread forces more evenly throughout your body, easing the load on your knees.

 7. Utilize Proper Warm-up and Cool-down Routines

-Never underestimate the importance of a thorough warm-up and cool-down.
-A proper warm-up increases blood flow to your muscles, improves flexibility, and prepares your body for the demands of your sport.
+Never sell short the importance of a thorough warm-up and cool-down.
+A proper warm-up boosts blood flow to your muscles, improves flexibility, and readies your body for the demands of your sport.
 Include dynamic stretching and sport-specific movements in your warm-up routine.

-After training or competition, cool down with static stretching and light aerobic activity to promote recovery and maintain flexibility.
+After training or competition, cool down with static stretching and light aerobic activity to support recovery and keep your flexibility.

 8. Wear Appropriate Footwear and Equipment

-Choosing the right cleats or shoes for your sport and playing surface is crucial for preventing ACL tears.
-Look for footwear that provides adequate support and traction without restricting natural foot movement.
-Consider factors such as:
+Picking the right cleats or shoes for your sport and playing surface is crucial for preventing ACL tears.
+Look for footwear that delivers adequate support and traction without choking off natural foot movement.
+Weigh factors such as:

 - Cleat pattern and length